IsnTkinter/tkinter_doc/caw.rst

         This method does not affect canvas window items.
 To change a window item's stacking order, use a lower or lift method on the window.

-.. py:method:: tag_unbind(tagOrId, sequence, funcId=None)
+.. py:method:: Canvas.tag_unbind(tagOrId, sequence, funcId=None)

         Removes bindings for handler funcId and event sequence from the canvas object or objects specified by tagOrId.
 See Section 54, “Events”.

-.. py:method:: type(tagOrId)
+.. py:method:: Canvas.type(tagOrId)

         Returns the type of the first or only object specified by tagOrId.
 The return value will be one of the strings 'arc', 'bitmap', 'image', 'line', 'oval', 'polygon', 'rectangle', 'text', or 'window'.

-.. py:method:: xview(tk.MOVETO, fraction)
+.. py:method:: Canvas.xview(tk.MOVETO, fraction)

         This method scrolls the canvas relative to its image, and is intended for binding to the command option of a related scrollbar.
 The canvas is scrolled horizontally to a position given by offset, where 0.0 moves the canvas to its leftmost position and 1.0 to its rightmost position.

-.. py:method:: xview(tk.SCROLL, n, what)
+.. py:method:: Canvas.xview(tk.SCROLL, n, what)

         This method moves the canvas left or right: the what argument specifies how much to move and can be either tk.UNITS or tk.PAGES, and n tells how many units to move the canvas to the right relative to its image (or left, if negative).